Frequently Asked Questions

 Q. I have no school experience, what do I do?

 A. Although there is no requirement to undertake school experience we advise that a small amount of experience in a school prior to application would be beneficial.
 Previous applicants have enjoyed spending time in a school environment and career changers in particular have commented upon how much schools have changed since they were at school.
 Contact your local schools who largely welcome short voluntary experiences, especially when linked to possible application for initial teacher training

 Q. I don’t have a supporting school, will you find me one?

-A. Yes and we will aim to place you in a school as close to your home as possible
+A. Tuition fee and PGCE applicants - we will aim to place you in a school as close to your home as possible.

 Q. Will I be expected to teach a class on day one of the programme?

-A. Our tuition fee programme starts initially with small groups of children, building up to teaching one lesson and by the summer term you will be teaching the children 4 days of the week.
-Salaried trainees may have a small teaching commitment in the autumn term.
-This will gradually increase over the academic year until you are teaching the children for 4 days of the week in the latter half of the summer term.
+A. Our tuition fee and PGCE programmes start initially with small groups of children, building up to teaching one lesson and by the summer term you will be teaching the children 4 days of the week.
+Postgraduate Teaching Apprentices will have a teaching commitment in the autumn term from day one.